Signs of Generational Trauma

 “I will remain connected through pain.”

-These movements often arise from love and belonging rather than conscious choice.
+These movements often arise from love, belonging, and connection rather than conscious choice.

 Healing generational trauma often begins with awareness.